 3. Get active

-When we use positive non-verbal behaviour, we actively listen, and can instil a level of trust and confidence in our conversation partner, encouraging them to open up and become more receptive to what you have to say.
+When we use positive non-verbal communication, we actively listen, and can instil a level of trust and confidence in our conversation partner, encouraging them to open up and become more receptive to what you have to say.

 Good eye contact demonstrates that your attention and your interest is directed at them.
 Let your eyebrows move, and your eyes widen if you hear something particularly interesting or surprising.
 A simple nod with a slight smile or lift of the eyes, or the use of little affirmative sounds, for example, 'uh huh', 'yeah' and 'really?’, can also be powerful tools for rapport building.
 Whilst you're at it, face the individual where possible with your full body, showing that you’re offering your full attention.
 These tips are especially useful in interviews, when it's important to make the best first impression possible.